harshajit88/github-tutorial/README.md

 # github-tutorial
-this is a tutorial to see how git and github works
+this is a tutorial to see how git and github works.
+Author - Harshajit Das